vegantransistor/BoschSmartHome/P3/README.md

 ![p7](./pictures/p7.png)

 In our case, length field and CRC are used whereas address field is not used.
-From a security point of view this is important: for example, the CC1101 will automatically discard packets which are too long (maximum length can be configured) or with wrong CRC -a kind of first firewall.
+From a security point of view this is important: for example, the CC1101 automatically discards packets which are too long (maximum length can be configured) or with wrong CRC - a kind of first firewall.
 Note that the data are also scrambled before being sent but this is done by the EFM32 microcontroller.

 The upper communication layers are handled by the embedded microcontroller, an EFM32G210F128 from Silicon Labs.
 This microcontroller is optimized for low power, has 128 kB Flash and 16 kB SRAM, and it uses execution-in-place (code can be executed from Flash directly).
 The device has an AES hardware accelerator (!) and a debugger protection ([vulnerable to EM-FI](./../P2/README.md)).

 Here are some information about the upper communication layers I was able to found out playing with the device:
-* Data scrambling is used (probably for better radio performance and maybe obfuscation - no crypto).
+* Data scrambling is used (probably for better radio performance).
 It is implemented inside the EFM32 microcontroller.
 Packet scrambling and descrambling is also implemented in the fuzzer.
-Note that reverse engineering the scrambling algorithm (and more) involved firmware analysis (extracted in the last article) with Ghidra and on-chip debugging.
+Note that reverse engineering the scrambling algorithm (and more) involved firmware analysis with Ghidra and on-chip debugging.
 * Most of the packets are protected against manipulation, eavesdropping and replay attacks.
 The device uses AES128-CCM described in the [RFC3610](https://www.rfc-editor.org/rfc/rfc3610).
 The device uses an individual initial key.
 * There are unencrypted small acknowledge (ACK) packets (similar to ZigBee).

-Back to our fuzzer: just generating random packets won't work.
+Back to the fuzzer: just generating random packets won't work.
 A good starting point is to use some packets or packet sequences already recorded and manipulate them so that corner cases are generated.
 Fuzzing is successful if we detect malfunction / crash of the device.
-Let's record three different valid "sesame-open-the-shutters" commands from the SmartHome controller (hexadecimal values, CRC is omitted, packets are de-scrambled):
+Let's first record three different valid "sesame-open-the-shutters" commands from the SmartHome controller (hexadecimal values, CRC is omitted, packets are de-scrambled):

 > *19* 10 00 8E   **4C 57 F4**   53 D4 01   **00 CF 67 74**   CE 9F BB 19   **54 75 85 10 48 DB C8 FD**